Florida vs. Baylor College Basketball Predictions & Picks - November 24

 Florida Performance Insights

-- The Gators have a +74 scoring differential, topping opponents by 14.8 points per game.
-They're putting up 85.4 points per game to rank 40th in college basketball and are allowing 70.6 per contest to rank 182nd in college basketball.
+- The Gators average 85.4 points per game (40th in college basketball) while allowing 70.6 per contest (182nd in college basketball).
+They have a +74 scoring differential overall and outscore opponents by 14.8 points per game.

-- The 40 rebounds per game Florida averages rank 28th in college basketball, and are nine more than the 31 its opponents record per outing.
+- The 40.0 rebounds per game Florida averages rank 28th in college basketball, and are 9.0 more than the 31.0 its opponents pull down per contest.

-- The Gators rank 86th in college basketball by averaging 100.4 points per 100 possessions on offense, and defensively are 93rd in college basketball, allowing 83 points per 100 possessions.
+- The Gators rank 86th in college basketball with 100.4 points scored per 100 possessions, and 93rd in college basketball defensively with 83.0 points conceded per 100 possessions.

-- Florida has committed 13 turnovers per game (243rd in college basketball action), 1.4 more than the 11.6 it forces on average (230th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.